 This took quite a while.
 So I hope you stuck with it and are enjoying the course and feel like you're learning a lot because we’re covering a lot.
 If you learn all this stuff and then you get into the data science, you want to just be able to focus on the data science and not have to be learning fundamentals of programming at the same time.

-It's like if you're trying to, if you're trying to write a novel, that is not the time to be trying to learn your ABCs, right?
+It's like if you're trying to write a novel—that is not the time to be trying to learn your ABCs, right?
 You want to get that done first.
-So it's like anything you want to get good at it, you're going to put the time in.
+Like anything you want to get good at, you're going to put the time in.
 All righty.

 We are done with lesson four.
 Thank you very much.
 We will see you for lesson five when you're ready.